drocheam/optrace/docs/source/examples.rst

 **File**: `examples/achromat.py <https://github.com/drocheam/optrace/blob/main/examples/achromat.py>`_

 **Description**: This example demonstrates the effect of an achromatic doublet on the dispersion.
 Ray sources consist of different monochromatic spectral lines to show the different focal lengths.
-Inside the script the chromatic correction can be turned off to make it comparable to the normal case.
+The chromatic correction can be turned off inside the script to compare it to the uncorrected case.

 **Screenshots**: